 After hearing back from a few people on various forums, I was glad to hear that PlaneCommand works with most systems in a variety of aftermarket aircraft, even ones that I didn't specifically design for.
 Despite that, I want to get perfect support in the most common planes, so I've started with what might be the most common freeware aircraft, the x737 project.
 All commands work in this plane.
 In future updates, more planes will get this level of support.

-Version two should be out before Christmas.More posts
+Version two should be out before Christmas.More blog posts